jamii/jamii.github.com/_drafts/relational-ui.markdown

 ]
 ```

-Now that the query fragments have done their job, each query fragment is removed and replaced by its children.
+Now that the data has been filled in we don't need the query fragments anymore, so they are each removed and replaced by their children.

 ``` julia
 [ul